No, Foreign Players Are Not the Problem in Soccer Today

 An Unusual Sight

-At about 94 minutes the final whistle blew, a sound that would be the final piercing stab into the hearts of Italians all around.
+At about 94 minutes, the final whistle blew—a sound that would be the final piercing stab into the hearts of Italians all around.
 November 13th, 2017, marked a sad day for Italian football as the national team failed to qualify for the 2018 World Cup for the first time since 1958, the same year Eisenhower was the American President and Hula Hoops were invented.
-Tears, anger, and blame on one sideline and ecstasy, excitement, and teamwork on the other.
+Tears, anger, and blame were on one sideline; ecstasy, excitement, and teamwork were on the other.
 The blame spread around after the game to the coach, Ventura; the aging players, De Rossi, Barzagli, etc.; and last of all, Serie A.

 Debunking the "Foreign Players Argument"

-Many argue that because Serie A has too many foreign players, opportunity is stripped from Italians trying to get playing time and therefore these Italians are not seen and not picked by the national team.
+Many argue that because Serie A has too many foreign players, opportunity is stripped from Italians trying to get playing time, and therefore, these Italians are not seen and not picked by the national team.
 However, this claim is not really based on any conclusive evidence.
-Instead, in 2016, a study was conducted by the CIES Football Observatory, which showed that Italy was ranked 3rd in amount of foreign players (57.9%) in their league, only behind Belgium and England.1
+Instead, in 2016, a study was conducted by the CIES Football Observatory that showed that Italy was ranked 3rd in the number of foreign players (57.9%) in their league, only behind Belgium and England.1

-A similar argument is that club teams choose foreign players over young native players which leads to the youth players not getting enough experience.
-This could be true but it is of no fault to the club team.
+A similar argument is that club teams choose foreign players over young native players, which leads to the youth players not getting enough experience.
+This could be true, but it is of no fault to the club team.
 The club teams in the league and the national team are theoretically two separate entities and therefore have their own interests.
-In fact, many Serie A teams already field a large number of young players with loads of potential, some of which have already had playing time in the national team.
-Donnarumma and Romagnolli from AC Milan, Rugani from Juventus, Gagliardini from Inter Milan, and many others.
+In fact, many Serie A teams already field a large number of young players with loads of potential, some of which already had playing time in the national team.
+Donnarumma and Romagnoli from AC Milan, Rugani from Juventus, Gagliardini from Inter Milan, and many others.

 Out With the Old and In With the New

 Foreign players were never blamed when things were going well.
 Italy won the World Cup in 2006, were runners up in the European Cup in 2012, and reached the quarter-finals in the 2016 edition of the European Cup.
-However, when they crashed out of the World Cup group stage in 2010 and 2014, the attacks against foreign players arose and now they are coming back.
+However, when they crashed out of the World Cup group stage in 2010 and 2014, the attacks against foreign players arose, and they returned again in 2018.

 Lastly, what Serie A and the rest of Italian football must do is to stop the racism.
 The constant bashing of foreign players and racist chants in stadiums have no place in the game loved by all cultures, nations, races, and genders.
 Instead of being destructive, let's all be constructive in our criticism.
 Football, or soccer if you will, is one of the only sports that is loved across the whole world, if we continue to alienate people from it, the only thing that will suffer is the game itself.